-I have audited the accompanying Special Purpose Financial Statements (the financial statements) of Wollongong City Council's (the Council) declared business activities, which comprise the Income Statement of each declared business activity for the year ended 30 June 2019, the Statement of Financial Position of each declared business activity as at 30 June 2019 and Significant Accounting Policies for the business activities declared by Council, and the Statement by Councillors and Management.
+I have audited the accompanying special purpose financial statements (the financial statements) of Wollongong City Council's (the Council) Declared Business Activities, which comprise the Statement by Councillors and Management, the Income Statement of each Declared Business Activity for the year ended 30 June 2020, the Statement of Financial Position of each Declared Business Activity as at 30 June 2020 and Note 1 Significant Accounting Policies for the Business Activities declared by Council.

-The declared business activities of the Council are:
+The Declared Business Activities of the Council are:

 - Waste Disposal

-- Tourist parks
+- Tourist Park

-- Health & Fitness
+- Health and Fitness

-- Crematorium & Cemeteries.
+- Crematorium and Cemeteries.

-In my opinion, the financial statements present fairly, in all material respects, the financial position of the Council's declared business activities as at 30 June 2019, and its financial performance for the year then ended, in accordance with the Australian Accounting Standards described in Note 1 and the Local Government Code of Accounting Practice and Financial Reporting - update number 27 (LG Code).
+In my opinion, the financial statements present fairly, in all material respects, the financial position of the Council's declared Business Activities as at 30 June 2020, and their financial performance for the year then ended, in accordance with the Australian Accounting Standards described in Note 1 and the Local Government Code of Accounting Practice and Financial Reporting - update number 28 (LG Code).